 For Windows devices, a browser extension is responsible for collecting web usage information.
 When you activate a Web Usage policy, the Web Monitoring Agent (WMA) component is deployed to each Windows device.
 The WMA component adds the extension to the browser's extension configuration, which prompts the Chrome browser to install the Absolute Analytics extension from the Chrome Web Store.
 Device users will see an Absolute icon to the right of the address bar.
 The Absolute Analytics extension will also show on their browser's Extension page but they can't disable or remove it.
 Going forward, the extension tracks web usage in each device's browser and uploads the collected data every hour using a secure connection.
 You can view the past 7 days of data in Absolute reports.

 IMPORTANT Data is available for all web activity that occurs after the activation date of the Web Usage policy.
 The collected data is available in Absolute reports for 7 days only.

 The Web Usage policy collects the following information about each visit to a webpage:

 - URL and title of the webpage

 - Time spent with the page in focus

 After you activate a Web Usage policy, the extension begins to track web usage on the devices associated with the applicable policy group and uploads it to the Absolute Monitoring Center every hour.
 A nightly job compiles the data collected over the last 24 hours and recalculates the average web usage over the past 7 days.
-You can view your devices' web usage in the Weekly Web Usage report and the Rising Web Usage report.
+You can view your devices' web usage in the Web Usage (Last 7 Days) report and the Web Usage (Trending) report.